tvdboom/ATOM/docs_sources/user_guide/data_management.md

    Rows and columns can only be included or excluded, and not both at the same time.
 For example, this selection raises an exception `#!python column=["col1", "!col2"]`.

+Additionally, the forecast horizon (parameter `fh`) in [forecasting tasks][time-series] can be selected much in the same way as `rows`, where the horizon is inferred as the index of the row selection.

 !!! info
     In some [plotting methods][prediction-plots], it's possible to plot separate lines for different subsets of the rows.
 For example, to compare the results